cheyannerichardson/fcc-excel-data-analysis-projects/gradebookproject/gradebookproject.README.md

 # Stanley Park Seawall Community Feedback & Impact Gradebook

-A data-driven Excel evaluation tool for assessing **seven seawall design proposals** across **eleven impact metrics**, complete with weighted scoring, ranking logic, and visualization tools for transparent community planning.
+A freeCodeCamp beginner-friendly project demonstrating how to build a weighted gradebook in Excel to organize and evaluate community feedback and impact metrics for the Stanley Park Seawall redevelopment project using real-world environmental, social, and design data.
 The **Stanley Park Seawall** faces complex challenges, from erosion and sea-level rise to balancing recreation and habitat protection.
 This project delivers a structured Excel system that helps stakeholders evaluate multiple design proposals using a clear and replicable scoring method.

 ---